MuhammadShehryar97/expense-tracker-app/README.md

 # Expense Tracker App

 The Expense Tracker App is a mobile application that empowers users to manage their expenses efficiently.
 With manual expense logging, location tagging, map display, and budget alerts, it provides a comprehensive solution for tracking and controlling personal spending.
+This App utilizes Redux Persist to ensure seamless data persistence across app sessions.
+This feature allows users to retain their expense data even when the app is closed or the device is restarted.

 ## Key Features